brandur/sorg/content/fragments/ffmpeg-h265.md

 [specific rules][applerules] around encoding.
 It might seem crazy to want to do this, but I still find that QuickTime is in the unique position of being simultaneously the best _and_ worst video player ever made.
-While it's narrow versatility makes it incredibly frustrating to work with, there's never been another video player in history that scrubs as well, or uses laptop CPU/battery as efficiently.
+While its narrow versatility makes it incredibly frustrating to work with, there's never been another video player in history that scrubs as well, or uses laptop CPU/battery as efficiently.